mitelmy/ALONE-MD-/README.md

 <a href="https://github.com/Aloneboytech/ALONE-MD-/fork"><img title="FORK REPO" src="https://img.shields.io/badge/FORK REPO-h?color=black&style=for-the-badge&logo=stackshare"></a>

-** to copy the repo to your GitHub account.
-Don’t forget to add a star 🌟 to encourage the developers.
+🌹 to copy the repo to your GitHub account.
+Don’t forget to add a star 🌟 to encourage the developers.💫

 2. Obtain a bot session: